damiancipolat/Dynamicy-Type-Check-in-js/README.md

 [npm modules]:https://github.com/damiancipolat/dynamicy-type-check-in-js/blob/master/UsingLibs.md

 #### Using only JS:
-Go to the next link to see 3 differents way to handle type check using [only js].
+Go to the next link to see 3 differents techniques to handle type check using [only js].

 [only js]:https://github.com/damiancipolat/dynamicy-type-check-in-js/blob/master/Techniques.md